Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Model

 \section{Model}

 We consider an array of atoms interacting with the surrounding electromagnetic field.
 We model the atoms as two-level systems with ground state $\ket{g}$, excited state $\ket{e}$, resonance frequency $\w_0$, and natural linewidth $\gamma_0$.
-We assume that ground and excited states experience the same trapping potential and model the spatial degrees of freedom of each atom as a harmonic oscillator with frequencies $\nu_\alpha$ along the spatial directions $\alpha = x, y, z$.
-We denote atomic positions as $\hat{\vec r}_\vec{n} = d \, \vec n+\hat{\vec R}_\vec{n}$, where $d$ is the lattice constant and $\hat{\vec R}_\vec{n}$ describes deviations from the trap center, $\rr_\nn = d\nn$, of site $\nn$.
+We assume that the ground and excited states experience the same trapping potential, which we model as a harmonic potential for each site of the array with frequencies $\nu_\alpha$ along the spatial directions $\alpha = x, y, z$.
+We denote atomic positions as $\hat{\vec r}_\vec{n} = d \, \vec n+\hat{\vec R}_\vec{n}$, where $d$ is the lattice constant and $\hat{\vec R}_\vec{n}$ describes deviations from the trap center of site $\nn$, and the positions of the trap centers as ${\vec r}_\vec{n} = d \, \vec n$.
 Tracing out the photonic field within the Born-Markov approximation, the dynamics of the atoms is described by ($\hbar=1$) \be \ee with the non-Hermitian Hamiltonian \be \ee and recycling term

 where $\mathbf{e}_\alpha\cdot\nabla_{\nn} = \partial/\partial(d n_\alpha)$.
 The first and second terms in \cref{eq:H} represent, respectively, the internal and mechanical energy of the atoms where the atomic internal excitations are described in terms of spin excitations by the operator $\spl_\nn = (\smi_\nn)^\dag \equiv \ketbra{e_\nn}{g_\nn}$.
 In this description, we will interchangeably refer to collective dipolar excitations as polaritons and spin waves.
-In Eq.~\eqref{eq:H}, the bosonic operator $\bdop_{\alpha\nn}$ ($\bop_{\alpha\nn}$) creates (annihilates) an atomic motional excitation (a phonon) at the site $\nn$ along a direction $\alpha=x,y,z$.
+In Eq.~\eqref{eq:H}, the bosonic operator $\bdop_{\alpha,\nn}$ ($\bop_{\alpha,\nn}$) creates (annihilates) an atomic motional excitation (a phonon) at the site $\nn$ along a direction $\alpha=x,y,z$.
 The last term in \cref{eq:H} describes dipole--dipole interactions.
 Since the dipole--dipole interactions depend on interatomic distances, this term induces a coupling between the internal and motional degrees of freedom.
 The complex coupling rate $G(\rr)$, describing both coherent and dissipative interactions, is proportional to the electromagnetic Green's function. \Cref{eq:H} applies to the case of atoms along a waveguide, in a cavity, or in free space depending on the form of $G(\rr)$~\cite{AsenjoGarcia2017PRA}.